JuliaManifolds/ManifoldsBase.jl/docs/src/metamanifolds.md

 # Meta Manifolds

-While the interface does not provide concrete manifolds itself, it does provide several manifolds that can be build based on a given [`AbstractManifold`](@ref) instance.
+While the interface does not provide concrete manifolds itself, it does provide several manifolds that can be built based on a given [`AbstractManifold`](@ref) instance.

 ## [(Abstract) power manifold](@id sec-power-manifold)